dnsimple/dnsimple-support/content/articles/ordering-comodo-certificate.markdown

 ---
-title: Ordering a Comodo Certificate
+title: Ordering a Standard Certificate
-excerpt: How to order a certificate from Comodo with DNSimple
+excerpt: How to order a standard certificate from Comodo with DNSimple.
 categories:
 - SSL Certificates
 ---

-# Ordering a Comodo Certificate
+# Ordering a Standard Certificate

 ### Table of Contents {#toc}